 Sexual Harassment – Unwanted conduct on the basis of sex, sexual orientation, gender or gender identity, whether actual or perceived.
 This includes, but is not limited to:

 - Attempting to coerce an unwilling person into a sexual relationship;

 - Dating or Domestic Violence, as defined in this policy;

-- Repeatedly subject a person to unwelcome sexual attention, unwanted comments, or communications or jokes of a sexual nature or about their sexual experiences or orientation;
+- Subjecting a person to unwelcome sexual attention, unwanted comments, or communications or jokes of a sexual nature or about their sexual experiences or orientation;

 - Punishing a refusal to comply with a sexual request;

 - Conditioning a benefit on submitting to sexual advances;

 - Stalking, as defined in this policy, on the basis of sex or gender;

 - Bullying someone on the basis of sex or gender.
 This includes bullying someone for exhibiting what is perceived as a stereotypical characteristic for their sex, or for failing to conform to stereotypical notions of masculinity and femininity.
 This may include repeated use of degrading words, gestures, or sounds to describe a person.